jsunsoftware/http-request/README.md

 ### How to use

-For build HttpRequest by default options
+For building HttpRequest by default options

 ```java
 HttpRequest<SomeTypeToConvertResponseBody> httpRequest = RestClient.createGet(uriString,  SomeTypeToConvertResponseBody.class).build();
 ```
-If you want ignore the convert of response body, you must build so:
+If you want to ignore the convert of response body, you must build it so:
 ```java
 HttpRequest<?> httpRequest = RestClient.createGet(uri).build();
 ```
-If you want convert response body to Generic class (example List<T>) by some type you must build so:
+If you want to convert response body to Generic class (example List<T>) by some type you must build it so:

 ```java
 HttpRequest<List<SomeType>> httpRequest = RestClient.createGet(uri,  new TypeReference<List<SomeType>>(){}).build();